Join HWLC as we unveil our newest nature preserve and community conservation area. Continue reading Our Land, Our Water, Our Future

 Do you or someone you know have a wildlife artifact that they would like to donate to HeadWaters Land Conservancy?
 HWLC is curating a wildlife exhibit that showcases the wildlife that call northern Michigan home.
-We enjoy taking these artifacts to a variety of different places to teach people about the different animals that live in northeast Michigan.
+Continue reading Bringing the Outdoors In: Wildlife Exhibit

 Introducing our 81st Conservation Easement